Hed Mayner: Career

 In 2017 Mayner became the first Israeli designer to present On the Official Calendar of Paris Fashion Week.
-Two years later he won the Karl Legerfeld prize by LVMH.
+Two years later he won the LVMH Karl Lagerfeld prize.

 Designs

 Mayner’s menswear are characterized by unisex designs with wide cuts and custom-made items.
 According to Vogue magazine, his line is “Influenced by signature traditional Orthodox Jewish tailoring, (and) he infuses his military-inspired collections with a timeless spirit full of spirituality”.